sjasminetya/zwallet-backend/README.md

  * Postman - [link download](https://www.postman.com/downloads/)

 ### Installing package in VSCODE
-you can see all of the package documentation in [npmjs.com](https://www.npmjs.com/)
+You can see all of the package documentation in [npmjs.com](https://www.npmjs.com/)

-first of all, You have to open your terminal
+First of all, You have to open your terminal

-dont forget to install [nodejs](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads)!
+Dont forget to install [nodejs](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads)!

 ```
 npm init